MrClock8163/Arma3Toolbox/README.md

 ```

 ## Requirements and Compatibility

 - [**Blender** v2.90.0](https://www.blender.org/download/releases/2-90/) or higher
 - [**Arma 3 Tools**](https://store.steampowered.com/app/233800/Arma_3_Tools/) (optional for some features to work)

 The add-on is developed on **Blender** v2.90.0 for convenience reasons, which also has the side effect that
 it supports older versions, not just the latest releases.
 The add-on is tested on newer releases regardless.
 If a new release of **Blender** in the future renders it impossible to keep the add-on compatible with both old,
 and new releases, support will be dropped for legacy versions in favor of the new API.

 The range of **Blender** releases tested for compatibility is indicated in the changelog entry of each packed release of the add-on.

-# License
+## License

 As inherited from the **ArmAToolbox**, the **Arma 3 Object Builder** add-on is released under the GNU General Public License version 3.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR  PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+If not, see the [GNU licenses](http://www.gnu.org/licenses/).

 Files created using this software are not covered by this license.